openclarity/vmclarity/rfc/multiple-assets-in-findings.md

 This ensures that the same finding can be discovered on multiple assets without having to duplicate the data.
 Combined, these changes address the performance and memory utilization issues while also enabling aggregation methods.

+Alternatively, the `Finding` model can also be extended by adding `AssetFinding` and `AssetFindingRelationship`.
+This addresses the issue when many assets contain the same finding.
+The implementation, although slightly more complex, would be more efficient as the number of assets grows for a given finding.
+_This remains an open question on how to address the `Asset-Finding` relationship._

 #### Non-goals

 This RFC does not intend to propose changes regarding the relationship of findings to other models like asset scans.